epandurski/swaptacular.github.io/_posts/2022-07-05-swaptaculars-network-of-trust.md

 More and more customers buy the stuff they need, directly using the digital currency issued by the vendor.
-More and more employees receive some portion of their salaries directly in the digital currency issued by their employer.
+More and more employees receive some portion of their salaries in the digital currency issued by their employer.
 Then, they [easily swap](/2022/07/03/what-is-a-currency-peg/) the currencies that they have, but do not need, with the currencies they need.